All Episodes

 Michael Moore actually listed the state well in advance, and he was warning them.

-Stop talking down to people, start listening to people, but they don't want to learn that lesson, so they want to relitigate, regurgitate everything that they tried during the election.
+But they don't want to learn that lesson, so they want to relitigate, regurgitate everything that they tried during the election.

-And you know, I say keep doing it because if you wanted to unify conservatives, this is the way to do it.
+And, you know, I say keep doing it because if you wanted to unify conservatives, this is the way to do it.

-Well, look, I gotta tell you something, I just think that nobody saw this coming.
+I just think that nobody saw this coming.

-And I said, Well, maybe it is, but people said that in two thousand and eight and two thousand and four and two thousand and twelve and in two thousand.
+And I said, well, maybe it is, but people said that in 2008, 2004 and 2012 and in 2000.

-So I guess uh I guess I must be doing something consistently right, because I think I was pretty dead on in my predictions about how bad Obama would be as a president, and I always said that Donald Trump can win.
+So I guess I must be doing something consistently right because I think I was pretty dead on in my predictions about how bad Obama would be as a president.

 Yes, he can.